jbrechtel/dailyReps/README.md

 # Current workout detail

 - Write `foldl` for a list.
 A function that goes from `(b -> a -> b) -> b -> [a] -> b`
-- Write a polymorphic ADT
-- Write a function to extract the wrapped value from that ADT
 - Implement my own version of Maybe
 - Implement Functor for that type
 - Implement Applicative for that type